learn-the-web/topics/video-audio.md

 });
 ```

-There’s a bunch more you can do with Javascript and the `<video>` tag including: changing the play position, muting, changing the play speed etc.
+There’s a bunch more you can do with JavaScript and the `<video>` tag including: changing the play position, muting, changing the play speed etc.

-### Javascript hover to play video
+### JavaScript hover to play video

 Here’s an example of how to make a video play when you hover over it and stop when you move your mouse away.